ulissesalmeida/mehcoding.github.io/_posts/2019-05-13-how-to-create-a-ecto-setup-pipeline-with-ecto-3-1-2.md

   ...tons of files
 ```

-In this example, without seeing the contents of the file, we can see that we created a table `flags` and we added `age` column to the table `users`.
-After a while, we deleted the table `flags` and the `age` from `users`.
-The last 2 files negate the effects of the first ones; it means we have 4 unnecessary files in our migrations folder that could be skipped or deleted.
+In this example, without looking at the contents of each file, we can see that we created a `flags` table and we added an `age` column to the `users` table.
+After a while, we deleted the `flags` table and the `age` column from `users`.
+The last two files negate the effects of the previous ones; it means we have four unnecessary files in our migrations folder that could be either skipped or deleted.

-The problem can be even worse if your old migrations files are referencing for some reason old modules functions.
-If you remove the old modules, you have to remove from these migration files too.
-You have to keep maintaining files that had run once in production; it never had to run there anymore.
-I don't know for you, but for me sound like a waste of time.
-No code run faster and is easier to maintain than any code.
+The problem can be even worse if your old migration files are referencing old module functions for some reason.
+If you removed the old modules, you'd have to remove those references from your migrations as well.
+That would mean maintaining files that were run only once in production; they don't even need to run there anymore.
+I don't know about you, but for me, that sounds like a waste of time.
+No code runs faster and is easier to maintain than any code.

 ## `ecto.load` and `ecto.dump` for the rescue!

-Ecto SQL gives you a shine option to keep a `structure.sql` file in your source code that has the most recent structure of the database.
-Using this file, you can skip running all the migrations, and in a single operation, you can have the most recent structure of the database with all migrations tracked in the `schema_migrations` table.
-If you try to `ecto.migrate` in sequence, nothing will happen, because everything is there.
+Ecto SQL gives you the option to keep a `structure.sql` by running the `mix ecto.dump`  command.
+You have to keep that file in your source code, and that contains the most recent structure of your application database.
+By using running `mix ecto.load`, Ecto uses the `structure.sql` file to load the database structure, skipping running all of the migrations and, in the same operation, you can still have all migrations tracked in the `schema_migrations` table just as before.
+If you then try to `ecto.migrate` after loading the structure, nothing happens, because everything is already there.

-You can keep the `structure.sql` file updated by hooking the `ecto.migration`
-and `ecto.rollback` commands to dump the structure of the database.
+You can keep the `structure.sql` file updated by hooking the `ecto.migration` and `ecto.rollback` commands to dump the structure of the database.
 For example, in your `mix.exs` file:

 ```elixir
 defp aliases do